Alpointernet/Alpointernets-Autoclicker/README.md

 # What Makes This Autoclicker Special?

 What makes this auto clicker unique is that you won’t even notice it’s running while you’re playing.
-It works very differently from other macros you’ve seen before.
+It works very differently from other macros (this is pratically a macro, not just an auto clicker) you’ve seen before.

 # How It Works (With Default Settings)